ParafieldDevelopment/ParafieldLogoIntro/README.md

 ```
 pip install manim
 ```
-Make sure `ffmpeg` is installed, added to your system's PATH.
+Make sure `ffmpeg` is installed, and added to your system's PATH.

 ## Running the animation